Make a correlation heatmap from input matrices. Uses a diverging colour scale centered around 0.

 String specifying which side the column annotation names should be on.
 Either "left" or "right".

-Named list of parameters for column annotation names.
+Named list of parameters for row and column annotation names.
 Given to

-Logical indicating if columns should be clustered.
-Can also be a
+Logical indicating if rows or columns should be clustered.
+Can also be

 String with the distance metric to use for clustering, given to